Scattering theory for some non-self-adjoint operators: Introduction

 We consider here an abstract class of operators of the form $H=H_0+V$ acting on a Hilbert space $\Hi$, where $H_0$ is self-adjoint with absolutely continuous spectrum and $V$ is a bounded operator relatively compact with respect to $H_0$.
 In particular, the essential spectrum of $H$ and that of $H_0$ coincide.
 We suppose that $V$ decomposes into the form $V=CWC$, with $W$ bounded and $C$ a bounded operator such that

 Such factorizations go back to the seminal work of Kato \cite{Ka65_01}.

 We aim at constructing and studying the wave operators associated to $H$ and $H_0$.
-As $H$ is a perturbation of a self-adjoint operator by a bounded operator, $-iH$ is the generator of a strongly group of evolution.
+As $H$ is a perturbation of a self-adjoint operator by a bounded operator, $-iH$ is the generator of a strongly continuous group of evolution.
 We suppose in addition that $H$ (and hence $H^\star$) has a finite number of eigenvalues with finite algebraic multiplicities.
 We can then define the \emph{regularized wave operators} associated to $H$ and $H_0$ by

-Here $\Pi_\mathrm{p}(H^\star)$ is the projection onto the orthogonal of the point spectral subspace of $H$, and $r_\mp(H)$ are rational functions of $H$ regularizing the incoming/outgoing spectral singularities of $H$.
+Here $\Pi_\mathrm{p}(H^\star)^\perp$ is the projection onto the orthogonal of the point spectral subspace of $H^\star$, and $r_\mp(H)$ are rational functions of $H$ regularizing the incoming/outgoing spectral singularities of $H$.
 See below for precise definitions.
 In our context, spectral singularities are defined as points of the essential spectrum of $H$ where $H$ does not satisfy a suitable limiting absorption principle (see Definition \ref{def:point_spectral_regulier_classique_pour_H} below).
-For Schr\"odinger operators with a bounded, compactly supported potential, spectral singularities correspond to real resonances (see e.g. \cite{DyZw19_01}).
+For Schr\"odinger operators with a bounded, compactly supported potential, spectral singularities correspond to real resonances (see e.g. \cite[chapter 3]{DyZw19_01} for a definition of resonances and \cite[section 5]{FaFr18_01} for a discussion on spectral singularities and real resonances).

 We are not aware of such a definition of regularized wave operators previously in the literature, even in context of Schr\"odinger operators.
 In this paper, we prove that, under suitable assumptions, the regularized wave operators $W_\pm(H,H_0)$ exist, are injective, and such that their ranges are dense in $\Ran(\Pi_\mathrm{p}(H^\star)^\perp)$.
 (We will recall from \cite{FaFr22_06} that $\Ran(\Pi_\mathrm{p}(H^\star)^\perp)$ coincide with the `absolutely spectral subspace' of $H$, see Subsection \ref{subsec:orga} for the definition of $\mathcal{H}_{\mathrm{ac}}(H)$.
 These properties therefore extend the corresponding well-known properties that hold for wave operators in unitary scattering theory, which supports our definition of $W_\pm(H,H_0)$.